sigp/lighthouse/scripts/local_testnet/README.md

 ### Starting fresh

-You may delete the current testnet and all related files using the following command.
-This is generally not necessary as `start_local_test.sh` does this each time it starts.
+You can delete the current testnet and all related files using the following command.
+Alternatively, if you wish to start another testnet, doing the steps [Starting the testnet](./README.md#starting-the-testnet) will automatically delete the files and start a fresh local testnet.

 ```bash
 ./clean.sh